How to Fix AI Hallucinations About Your Brand - Strategy for 2026

 Implement schema markup across your website.
 Organization schema should define your legal name, founding date, founders, headquarters location, and contact information.
 Product schema details what you actually sell.
 FAQ schema answers common questions in AI-friendly format.
 This machine-readable structure helps AI systems extract facts accurately rather than inferring them incorrectly.

-Generative Engine Optimization (GEO) means optimizing content specifically for citation in AI-generated responses—going beyond traditional SEO to ensure AI models find and cite your brand accurately.
+Generative Engine Optimization (GEO) is optimizing content specifically for citation in AI-generated responses, beyond traditional SEO.

 Develop a comprehensive "About Us" page that reads like a definitive brand biography.
 Include founding story with specific dates, leadership team with full names and titles, mission statement, and key milestones.
 Write in clear, declarative sentences that AI can easily parse: "[Your Brand] was founded in [year] by [names]" rather than flowery marketing copy.